 Once upon a time there was a boy.
 He lived on a council estate in the North East of England until his father joined the army.
 For more than a decade the boy moved around the world, only stopping when it was time for him to further his education.

 The boy graduated university with a degree in fine art and a bloody-minded ambition to direct.
 Starting at the bottom, he climbed up through the ranks of production, until he had shot and directed several hours of documentary television.

 Then, driven by a desire to make features, the boy started writing.
 His short screenplays became longer as he taught himself the craft.
 Immersing himself in the gangster, horror, and science fiction genres; writing about revenge, punishment, and loyalty; developing a style that has been described as “imaginative and very visual, with an intelligent handle on ideas”.

 The boy is older now and a little wiser but no less bloody-minded.
 He thinks of himself as a writer.
 In part because he has devoted so much time developing the skills needed to make that claim.
-But mostly because writing is a fight and the boy needs a battle.
+But mostly because writing’s a fight and this boy needs a battle.